robotlolita/robotlolita.github.io/_drafts/a-monad-in-practicality-controlling-time.md

 ## Introduction

-Non-blocking concurrency is all the hype these days, specially with platforms such as Node.js, which are focused on I/O bound applications, a perfect fit for this form of concurrency.
-Unfortunately, most of these platforms don't provide good primitives for working with this form of concurrency, as is the case with Node, where people must rely on naïve Continuation-Passing style to schedule some actions to occur after other actions.
+Non-blocking concurrency is all the hype these days.
+Platforms focused on I/O bound applications such as Node.js are a perfect fit for this form of concurrency.
+Unfortunately, most of these platforms don't provide good primitives for working with concurrency efficiently, as is the case with Node, and people must rely on naïve low-level primitives, such as Continuation-Passing style, to control the and optimise the execution of each action.

-As previously discussed, this naïve use of *callbacks* leads to operations that can not be composed with the primitives we already use for composing synchronous computations, such as function composition.
+This naïve use of *callbacks* leads to operations that can not be composed with the primitives we already use for synchronous computations, such as function composition.
 More so, in languages like JavaScript, these asynchronous operations can't be integrated with the usual syntactic control-flow structures, such as conditional branching, loop constructions, or exception handling.

-Although there are different alternatives for this problem, some of which includes [delimited continuations][] and [communicating sequential processes][], *futures* are by far the cheapest implementation in most languages, since they don't require additional language support besides threads **or** higher-order functions.
-A naïve implementation of futures allows asynchronous computations to be composed just as synchronous computations can be.
-However, co-monadic futures are a necessary extension to integrate these computations with the language's syntactic structure — such a concept is the basis for [C#'s async/await semantics][async-await].
+Although there are different alternatives for this problem, some of which includes [delimited continuations][] and [communicating sequential processes][], Futures are by far the cheapest implementation in most languages, since they don't require additional language support besides threads **or** higher-order functions.
+The simple implementation of futures allows asynchronous computations to be composed just as synchronous computations can be.
+However, co-monadic futures are a necessary extension to integrate these computations with the language's syntactic structure — this concept is the basis for [C#'s async/await semantics][async-await].

 This article is intended as a general introduction to the concept of Futures, and how they change the possibilities of composing asynchronous computations (IOW, how to think with futures), as well as a description of its practical usage in JavaScript using
-[my implementation of monadic futures][data.future], therefore most of the article assumes familiarity with the JavaScript language, although you should be able to follow with an understanding of higher-order programming just fine.
+[my implementation of monadic Futures][data.future], therefore most of the article assumes familiarity with the JavaScript language, although you should be able to follow with an understanding of higher-order programming just fine.